 You’ll have to sign up for a premium version of Nelio A/B testing to track more actions.
 It also lets you test multiple versions of the page.

 - Notable features: unlimited split tests, visual editor, custom traffic distribution

 - Best suited for: all websites

 Thrive Optimize is a premium WordPress plugin that lets you quickly set up a test without adding any code snippet to the site for action tracking purposes.

 Creating an A/B test with this plugin requires only four steps: creating the variant page, editing it using a visual editor, picking the conversion goal, and starting the test.

-The plugin allows unlimited tests and page variations, which is great for continuous site improvement.
+The plugin allows for infinite tests and page variations, which is great for continuous site improvement.
 Three conversion goals are available – page visit, opt-in form submission, and revenue.
 You can customize the traffic distribution easily with a slider bar.

 The test results include detailed reporting and an automatic winner feature that will set the best page version for the site.

 - Notable features: built-in variant builder, compatibility with OptinMonster’s Exit Intent